The best argument for each of the 2020 Democratic frontrunners

 The Democratic primary started with the biggest and most diverse field of contenders ever.
 It’s been winnowed down since then, but voters remain divided on the best choice to face off against President Trump in November.

 Vox does not endorse candidates.
-But Vox writers have made what they see as the best argument for each frontrunner, defined in most cases as a candidate who passed 10 percent in the national polling averages.
+But Vox writers have made what they see as the best case for each frontrunner, defined in most instances as a candidate who passed 10 percent in the national polling averages.

 Bernie Sanders can unite Democrats and beat Trump in 2020